lessw2020/Ranger21/README.md

 Current feature set planned:</br>

-1 - <b>feature complete</b> - Linear and Exponential warmup in place of RAdam.
+1 - <b>feature complete</b> - automated, Linear and Exponential warmup in place of RAdam.
 This is based on the findings of https://arxiv.org/abs/1910.04209v3

 2 - MadGrad core engine in place of Adam internals.
 This is based on my own testing with Vision Transformers as well as the compelling MadGrad paper:  https://arxiv.org/abs/2101.11075v1